-The Bounty Task Manager (BTM) in \name fosters an inclusive and transparent verification environment while maintaining a minimal TCB.
+The Bounty Task Manager (BTM) in \name solves the constraints from the BV, fostering an inclusive and transparent verification environment while maintaining a minimal TCB.
+It deals with both \sat and \unsat constraint files for $\exists$- and $\forall$-quantified policies, respectively.
+Given that validating \unsat results is more challenging, we elaborate on it first.

 The BTM borrows the idea from bug bounty programs and delegates heavyweight theorem proving tasks to untrusted bug bounty hunters (BBHs), validating their solutions via a lightweight protocol.
-This approach significantly reduces the TCB size (\textbf{G1}).
-Furthermore, BBHs can utilize a range of frameworks, including translations between SMT constraints and other logical representations~\cite{besson2011flexible,armand2011modular}, enabling a broad spectrum of solving methods without Agora's direct trust in these systems (\textbf{G4}).
+This approach significantly reduces the TCB size.
+Furthermore, BBHs can utilize a range of frameworks, including translations between SMT constraints and other logical representations~\cite{besson2011flexible,armand2011modular}, prompting openness.

 Such an open ecosystem welcomes all solving methods, including theorem provers from industry and academia, experimental algorithms, and even manual inspection, to contribute.

 However, adopting traditional bug bounty programs directly does not work for a couple of reasons.
-Their dependence on trusted third parties for bug confirmation and reward distribution, conflicts with \name's goal to eliminate dictatorial parties (\textbf{G2}).
-To mitigate this, we adapt smart contract-based bug bounty designs~\cite{tramer2017sealed,cheng2019ekiden}, automating the validation of bug submissions (in the form of formal \sat models) and the issuance of rewards.
+Their dependence on trusted third parties for bug confirmation and reward distribution conflicts with \name's goal of openness.
+To mitigate this, we adapt smart contract-based bug bounty designs which leverage TEE for cheaper computations~\cite{tramer2017sealed,cheng2019ekiden}, automating the validation of bug submissions and the issuance of rewards.
 Therefore, \name completely removes trusted third parties.
 Moreover, by integrating with the blockchain, \name enhances its transparency to a higher level.
-The \vc[s], certified binaries, SMT files, and verification results could all be published on the blockchain, allowing full replication of the verification process (\textbf{G5}).
+The \vc[s], certified binaries, SMT files, and verification results could all be published on the blockchain, allowing full replication of the verification process.